|

 You’re going to notice Aunt Fannie’s mentioned a lot.
 They’re a great natural cleaning brand.

-I prefer to make my own cleaners most of the time because they cost a lot less money, but from time to time, I’ll purchase store-bought products.
+I mostly prefer to make my own cleaners because they cost less money, but I occasionally purchase store-bought products.

 Aunt Fannie’s Cleaning Vinegar gets an A rating (the highest it can get) from the EWG.